Asobi Seksu: Other projects

 In May 2009, Chikudate released a collaborative single with Pocket called "Sampo".
 The track included remixes by Mux Mool, Blue Eyes and Craig Wedren.

 In 2014, Hanna and Gorman formed the band Youth Worship, releasing an EP in 2014 and a full-length album in 2015.

 Song appearances in media

 Asobi Seksu's songs have been featured in various television shows, including The L Word and the British television series Skins.
 The song "Layers" from Hush was also featured in an episode of Ugly Betty.
+Furthermore, "Thursday" was featured in the eight episode of the second season of the legal-drama Suits at minute 11:45.
 Their non-album track "Stay Awake" was included on the Adult Swim compilation album Warm & Scratchy in May 2007.
 Their song "Ramen Girl" was the closing credits song for the 2008 film The Ramen Girl.

 The band provided music for So Yong Kim's 2007 film In Between Days and contributed an original score for Kim's 2009 film Treeless Mountain.
 The song "Thursday" was featured in The Exploding Girl, produced and edited by Kim and directed by her husband Bradley Rust Gray.
 Kim also directed the music video for the song.
 "Thursday" was also used in LateRooms' 2012 advertisement and in the trailer for the 2014 film Affluenza.